What is Demand Forecasting? Importance and Benefits of Forecasting Customer Demand

 3. Measure and analyse data

 Whether done manually or using automation and predictive analytics, you’ll need a repeatable data analysis process.
-This requires comparing what you predicted to actual sales to help you adapt your future forecasts.
+This requires comparing what you predicted to actual sales to help you adapt your next forecast.

 The chart below shows four different ShipBob customers on the same timeline that have all shipped 60,000 total orders in the same year.
 Measuring this helps track demand for different products at different times.
 While they each ship an average of 5,000 orders per month, some months are much lighter than others.

-If the brands under-forecasted this volume, they wouldn’t have had enough inventory on-hand to fulfil these orders, and there wouldn’t be enough staff to fulfil them all in a timely manner.
+If the brands under-forecasted this volume, they wouldn’t have had enough inventory to ship orders out, and there wouldn’t be enough staff to fulfil them all in a timely manner.
 If they over-forecasted the volume, they would have spent a lot of money on inventory that is just sitting and taking much longer than anticipated to generate revenue.

 4. Budget accordingly